17 Most Beautiful Birds in Costa Rica (and Birding Hot Spots)

 Whether you choose to explore cloud forests, dry forests, mangroves, coastal jungles, volcanoes or mountains, you’ll find birding opportunities in every treetop.

-We hope you found this information about birding in Costa Rica and our list of some of the most beautiful Costa Rican birds helpful.
+We hope you found this information and our list of some of the most beautiful Costa Rican birds helpful.

 Remember to keep your ears open, your binoculars handy and your camera in hand… Happy birdwatching!

-Love these bird photos?
+Love this Costa Rica birding guide?
 Then save this to Pinterest!

 Our top travel tips and resources